Caerii/Identicon-Generator-Site/README.md

 - **Consistent Uniqueness:** Guarantee distinctiveness across a wide variety of inputs, minimizing collisions.

 ### 3. Appearance
-- **Aesthetics:** Create identicons that are visually appealing and easily recognizable.
+- **Aesthetics:** Create identicons that are visually appealing and easily recognizable through polygonal variety and high quality color palettes.
 - **Consistency:** Maintain a consistent style across all identicons to ensure a cohesive look and feel.

 ### 4. Performance and Efficiency
-- **Speed:** Generate identicons quickly and efficiently.
+- **Speed:** Generate identicons quickly and efficiently (ours are created in real-time based on character strings, rendered instantly by the client).
-- **Resource Usage:** Optimize resource usage to ensure optimal performance.
+- **Resource Usage:** We optimize memory and resource usage to ensure optimal performance.

 ## Implementation Strategy